Friends of Ngong Road

 In the U.S. and Europe, COVID-19 vaccination rates are approaching 50 percent.
 Daily routines are beginning to return to some semblance of normal.
 Meanwhile, in Kenya, the vaccination rate hovers between 0.5 to 5 percent.
 Projections of reaching just 10 percent by the end of the year taint cause a real sense of uncertainty.
 Unprotected, the lingering threat of the Delta (India) variant is as real as the almost predictable electrical power brownouts that roll through Nairobi slums.

 Kelvin Thuku, Program Manager at Ngong Road Children’s Foundation, reports mixed reactions and impacts on schools’ reopening since May 1.
 Being back to school presents itself as a very new normal.
-All students are still required to wear masks and social distancing is a must.
-These conditions have affected personal interactions and school time is intensely focused on the classroom curriculum.
-There’s a lot of catching up to do after missing nine months of the 2020 school year.
-So extracurricular activities are highly curtailed.
+All students must still wear masks, and they must maintain social distancing.

 For primary school students, opening up schools was great, even with the restrictions.
-Young kids were getting bored at home all day during the shutdown.
+During the shutdown, young kids were becoming bored at home all day.
 They are excited to spend their days at school with their friends and then return home at night.

 Scare of a fourth wave of shutdowns in July looms.
 As long as the vast majority of the population is unvaccinated, the economy is at risk, and employers will try to do more with fewer employees.
 One fortunate alumnus remains employed as a barista.
 But with half of the staff cut at the company, he’s doing double shifts.
 NRCF alumni team members continue to do what they can to retain relationships with employers for potential job openings.
 But new graduates are admittedly unclear and uncertain about what the future holds.